-- Once tender, scoot the potatoes to one half of the skillet so they continue to brown and gently crumble the silken tofu in the other half.
-Carefully fold the spices into the tofu until your tofu scramble is a nice yellow.
-Be careful not to be too rough or the tofu will lose it’s texture (see photos in post for reference).
+- Once tender, scoot the potatoes to one half of the skillet so they continue to brown and prepare the silken tofu scrambled eggs on the other half.
+Silken Tofu Scrambled Egg Instructions here.

 - Once the tofu is warmed through, remove the potatoes and tofu and set aside on a plate.

 - In the same skillet, cover the bottom of the skillet with tortilla chips.

 - Pour 2 cups of enchilada sauce and 1 1/2 cups vegan queso sauce over the chips.
 If you want the chips extra soft, toss the chips in the queso/enchilada sauce mixture until completely coated.
 If you want slightly crispier chips just leave it layered.

 - Next layer on the breakfast potatoes, tofu scramble, and 2 cans of black beans (about 3 cups if cooked from dry).

 - Add another half cup of queso cheese sauce on top of the black beans and bake on middle rack for 15 minutes.

 - Finally, top with your favorite toppings.
 I used pico de gallo, avocado slices, cashew sour cream, and cilantro.
 Enjoy immediately!

 - Add the potato, sweet potato and carrot to boiling water and boil until potatoes are cooked through (about 10 minutes).
 Don't over cook the potatoes or the starches will make your cheese too gummy!